jina-ai/docs/chapters/install/index.rst

 Installation
 ======================================

+.. note:: You can use Jina without even installing it via `Google Colab <https://jina.ai/2021/03/17/Jina-now-with-Google-Colab.html>`_.

-Install using `pip`
+Install on Mac/Linux using ``pip``
 -------------------

-To install Jina using Python's package manager, pip, simply run:
+To install using Python's package manager, pip, simply run:

 .. code-block:: bash